bryanseah234/remove-audio-code/README.md

 4. Paste in the directory path to the folder where your videos are stored
 5. Save and close noaudio.py
 6. Move noaudio.py into the folder where your videos are stored
-7. Double click to run the programme
+7. Double click to run the program